 In 1981, more Americans watched Luke and Laura’s wedding on General Hospital than Prince Charles and Lady Diana’s televised nuptials.
 The daytime soap opera was a cultural phenomenon, and the headstrong Laura, played by Genie Francis, was the role model for millions of young women.

 Laura was initially a supporting character.
 “When I was a little kid and started playing the role, all I did was be myself in that situation because that’s as much as I knew about acting when I was fourteen years old,” Francis recalls.
 General Hospital was on the verge of being canceled when the soap’s producer decided to center the show around Laura in the hope of attracting young viewers.
 Laura’s attraction to the character of Luke, an older disco owner with connections to organized crime, was supposed to be a temporary obstacle to her romance with good guy Scotty.
-The writers changed her storyline after they noticed Francis’s great chemistry with Luke’s portrayer Tony Geary.
+The writers changed her storyline after they noticed Francis’s great chemistry with Tony Geary who played Luke.
 People who had never watched soaps before were enthralled by Luke and Laura’s action-packed love story.
 General Hospital soon rose to number one in the Nielsen ratings.

-This is the end of an era.
 So many fans love Luke and Laura.
 What has their relationship meant to you?

 Well, obviously it’s been a huge part of my life and bringing it to a closure is personal and I’m very glad I am a part of it.
 It would be wrong if I were not.
 I’ve been kind of weepy, in and out, facing the reality of really having it be over because it’s been my life for decades; every anniversary, the 25th year anniversary, the 30th year anniversary.
 I’m feeling very nostalgic and appropriately grateful for what I had.

 Laura returned because her son Lucky has been kidnapped and she needed Luke’s help to save him.
 What can you reveal about their storyline?